Caribbean Internet Governance Forum (CIGF)

 All are welcome to participate in the CIGF, including policy makers, regulators, service providers, content providers, consumer groups, academia, professionals, end users and other Internet interest groups.

 The CIGF remains concerned with the following issues as outlined in its policy framework:

 - Legal frameworks

-In addition, the CIGF has been supporting the establishment of national IGFs in Caribbean territories and strengthening institutional linkages to other regional Internet Governance Forums (such as the LACIGF) as well as the United Nations’ global Internet Governance Forum.
+In addition, the CIGF continues to foster the establishment of national IGFs in Caribbean territories and strengthen institutional linkages to other regional Internet Governance Forums (such as the LACIGF) as well as the United Nation’s global Internet Governance Forum.